 21 Types of Pasta Sauce

 Pasta sauce has a rich history behind its making and is constantly developing new ones.
+Pasta sauce seems to have been created in southern Italy in the 16th century once tomatoes were introduced to Europe (will after the arrival of pasta in the 12th century).
 Let's have a look at different pasta sauces that you might love to include in your pantry.

 The famous Italian Alla Marinara is known as marinara sauce worldwide, although you can consider all of these below as types of marinara sauce.
 This tomato-based sauce was one of the earliest pasta sauces to be developed.